 What is a Passive House window?

+Most energy-conserving windows fall into the catagory of double glazed windows.
+Zola’s passive house windows have three panes of glass, significantly increasing the insulating power.
 High performance passive house windows, such as Zola Windows, are a key ingredient in this revolutionary approach to sustainable design.
 Passive Houses must be extremely air-tight and well-insulated, and it is impossible to achieve this in a building without extremely well crafted windows.
-For a detailed diagram of the features we employ to achieve these results, check out the page, Anatomy of a Super Window.

 The top-of-the-line for uncompromising performance, the ZNC features concealed hinges standard and is available with state-of-the-art quad glazing, making this window suitable for even the most challenging climates.
 Boasting an overall U value of 0.09 (R 11) with quad glazing, this window is positioned to be the industry leader.

 With an overall U value of 0.123 (R 8.1), this window offers outstanding Passive House window performance and sleek styling.
 Our ThermoPlus Clad line features aluminum cladding for reduced maintenace and patented, German-engineered Purenit™ as a thermal break.
 Recessed aluminum cladding allows for approximately one inch of overinsulation.
-Interior wood can be finished in a variety of stains, including Unearthed™ 100% zero-VOC natural Hard Wax Oil.
+Interior wood can be finished in a variety of stains or solid colors.

 A precision-crafted, all-wood window with aluminum rain guards for increased durabilty.
 With an overall U value of 0.14 (R 7), performance is slightly less than the ThermoPlus Clad™ line (with a more affordable price to match), but the entire outer frame of our Thermo Wood™ Passive House windows can be overinsulated for enhanced performance.
 Periodic refinishing of the exterior wood will be necessary over the life of the window, although we factory finish with the most durable, weather-resistant paints on the market.